redwoodjs/redwoodjs-com-archive/docs/cells.md

 # Cells

 Cells are a declarative approach to data fetching and one of Redwood's signature modes of abstraction.
-In a way, Cells create space: by providing conventions around data fetching, Redwood can get in between the request and the response and perform optimizations, all without you ever having to change your code.
+By providing conventions around data fetching, Redwood can get in between the request and the response and perform optimizations, all without you ever having to change your code.

-While it might seem like there must be lot of magic involved, a Cell is actually just a [higher-order component](https://reactjs.org/docs/higher-order-components.html) that executes a GraphQL query and manages its lifecycle.
+While it might seem like there must be lot of magic involved, a Cell really just executes a GraphQL query and manages its lifecycle.
 All the logic's actually in just one file: [createCell.tsx](https://github.com/redwoodjs/redwood/blob/main/packages/web/src/components/createCell.tsx).
-The idea is that, by exporting named constants that match the parameters of `withCell`, Redwood can assemble this higher-order component out of these constants at build-time using a babel plugin!
+The idea is that, by exporting named constants that match the parameters of `createCell`, Redwood can assemble these constants into a component at build-time using a babel plugin!

-All of this without writing a line of imperative code.
+All without writing a single line of imperative code.
 Just say what is supposed to happen when, and Redwood will take care of the rest.

 ## Generating a Cell